thefreelicence/thefreelicence/README.md

 ## 4.5 How to handle the `LICENCE-APPENDIX` template
 You may have noticed that in every licence repository there is an adjacent `LICENCE-APPENDIX` file.
 Use this to add what we call the “creator’s notes”.
-Edit the file according to your needs and add it to your work using method (B) or (C) described with the `LICENCE` file in the section above.
+Edit the file according to your needs and add it to your work using method (B) or (C) described for the `LICENCE` file in the section above.

 However, we recommend appending the content of the `LICENCE-APPENDIX` file to the `LICENCE` file itself.
 We simply keep them separate in the repositories, to make clear what is the official licence text and what is “just” the appendix.